 The cells of our body share the same genome and thus the same set of genes.
 Yet a muscle cell, a blood cell and a brain cell are all very different from each other in shape and function.
 How is this possible?
 Rather than constantly activating all their genes, our cells operate somewhat like a computer (or a mathematical function): based on its current condition and on input from its surroundings, a cell calculates how to act, resulting in activation of a specific set of appropriate genes.
 This complex regulatory system which performs the calculation gives the cells their unique functional identity, and understanding how it works is one of the central goals of modern biology.

 Interestingly, gene regulation is closely linked to the spatial organization of the genome.
 For example, special regulatory sequences can physically interact and control the activation of genes that are far from them in the genomic sequence.
 It is thus not surprising that the 3D organization of the genome is not random, but hierarchical and ordered.
-In fact, the spatial organization of the genome is associated with most nuclear processes, both natural and in disease, in a wide range of biological species.
+In fact, the spatial organization of the genome is closely linked to most nuclear processes, both natural and in disease, in a wide range of biological species.

 What we study

 The two main fundamental questions we study are:

 - How is the 3D organization of the genome encoded?
 What sequences, molecules and molecular mechanisms are involved?